About

 Key Points

-- Open Source: The Start9 router is 100% open source, all the way down
+- Open Source: The Start9 router is 100% open source, all the way down through firmware and hardware.

 - User-friendly: